veebee4/mousepediadb/README.md

 - [Github](https://github.com) To host and store the data for the site.
 - [Git](https://git-scm.com/) The git command was used for version control via the terminal in Gitpod, to commit to Git and Push to GitHub.
 - [PEP8 Validator](https://pep8ci.herokuapp.com/) Used to check python code for errors
-- [PostgreSQL](https://www.postgresql.org/) Code Institute PostgreSQL Database Server was used to store PostgreSQL database.
+- [PostgreSQL](https://www.postgresql.org/) PostgreSQL Database Server was used to store PostgreSQL database.
 - [Heroku](https://id.heroku.com/) Used to deploy the project
 - [Google Fonts](https://fonts.google.com/) Used by importing the fonts Graduate & Englebert, into the style.css file which has been used on all pages within the project.
 - [Font Awesome](https://fontawesome.com/) Font Awesome was used to add icons for aesthetic purposes.